d-5g/d-5g/README.md

 - 👀 I’m interested in .
 Spiritual, World Peace, Innovation of Universe, Yoga, Intelligence,..
 - 🌱 I’m currently learning ...of Nature of Universe
 - 💞️ I’m looking to collaborate on . all types of Peace Innovation work
 - 📫 How to reach me .
-Search engine of innovation..
+Search engine of innovation.. and My Emails address choubeydeepnarayan@gmail.com

 <!---
 d-5g/d-5g is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.